billg1990/billg1990.github.io/index.md

 # Intro
-Taikun is a full-time master student at Courant Institute of Mathematical Sciences of New York University.
-He is studying computer science and is mostly interested in Machine Learning and Computer graphics.
-At the same time, he is an application developer.
+Taikun is currently a software engineer at PayPal.

 He was born and raised in Shanghai until he was 18.
 He has then traveled and lived in multiple cities in China and USA.

 Taikun has a lot of hobbies.
 He is both a cat and a dog person, and he loves to make friends with people from every where.

 # Education
-> Taikun is currently a master student in Computer Science.

-- ## M.S. `expected 2018`
+- ## M.S. `May 2018`
   **M.S. in Computer Science**
   New York University, Courant Institute of Mathematical Sciences

-- ## B.S. `2014`
+- ## B.S. `Dec.
+2014`
   **B.S. in Computer and Information Science**
   University of Oregon, Computer Science Department

 # Career
-> Taikun has been working as a software engineer since 2013.

 - ## [PayPal](https://www.paypal.com)
-  Taikun joined PayPal as a software engineering intern in Summer 2017, and he will be rejoin this company after graduation in 2018.
+  Taikun joined PayPal as a software engineering intern in Summer 2017, and he has rejoined the same team at PayPal as a full-time software engineer in 2018.

 - ## [AIR](https://www.air.org/)
   Taikun worked at American Institutes for Research in year 2015 as a Java developer.